PratikH3/Aplanet/README.md

 # animal_planet

-A Basic Flutter project built to practice.
+A Basic Flutter project built for practice.
 It is just a demo application, made to gain some practical knowledge.